GRCDEV/ArduSim/help/deployment.md

 ### Wireless ad-hoc network

-1. Change the regulatory region to yours with the *Raspberry Pi Configuration*  tool, on the tab *Localisation*, option *set wifi region*, and then restart the device.
-You must inquire if your country allows to stablish an Ad-hoc network in the 5 GHz band with these commands:
+1. Check the regulatory region used for the WiFi adapter and allowed frequencies:

-        iw reg get (shows current limitations)
-        iwlist wlan1 channel (shows allowed frequencies)
+        iw reg get (shows current limitations and the country set) iwlist wlan0 channel (shows allowed frequencies)

-    One or both commands will show your limitations on different frequency ranges.
+    One or both commands will show the limitations on different frequency ranges.
 You are not allowed to do an Ad-hoc network on a specific frequency if a text like *"no-IBSS"* appears.

-In that case, you should try on the 2.4 GHz band.
+    If your current region is applied and it is forbidden to stablish an Ad-hoc network in the 5 GHz frequency band you should use the 2.4 GHz band.
+Otherwise,if your region is not applied, you must change it with the *Raspberry Pi Configuration*  tool, on the tab *Localisation*, option *set wifi region*, and then restart the device.

 2. Network configuration.
-Our setup is done in the 5.18 GHz frequency (channel 36), and the wireless adapter identifier was wlan1, so edit wlan1 configuration in the file */etc/network/interfaces* and leave others adapters untoched:
+Raspbian Jessie and Stretch have changed the way a network is configured.
+The file */etc/network/interfaces* must remain untouched.
+Please, generate the file */etc/network/interfaces.d/wlan0* with the following content:

-        auto wlan1
+        auto wlan0
-        iface wlan1 inet static
+        iface wlan0 inet static
         address 192.168.1.2
         netmask 255.255.255.0
-        wireless-mode ad-hoc
         wireless-channel 36
         wireless-essid NETWORK_NAME
+        wireless-mode ad-hoc

+    Now edit the file */etc/dhcpcd.conf* and add the following command at the end of the file:

+        denyinterfaces wlan0

+    Finally restart the Raspberry Pi.
+This way we leave the loopback interface untouched, and ethernet connection under DHCP control.
 We use a static network address named *NETWORK_NAME*.
-You have to change the network address for each multicopter used in the group/swarm.
+You also have to change the network address for each multicopter used in the group/swarm.
+We have found that the network manager makes a mess and thinks that the regulatory domain (WiFi country) is unset when using Raspbian in desktop mode.
+Don't care about it, as you can check, the Ad-hoc network is up and functioning once you restart the device (network manager becomes useless).

-    We found that Raspbian changes randomly the wireless adapter identifier when using more than one at the same time.
-As the Raspberry Pi 3 already has an integrated 2.4 GHz adapter and we use an external 5 GHz adapter, this issue avoids ArduSim from working adequately sometimes.
-To solve this issue, you have to fix the adapters identifier editing the file */lib/udev/rules.d/75-persistent-net-generator.rules* and replace the corresponding line with:
+    May be you are using other wireless adapters.
+If this is the case, we found that Raspbian changes randomly the wireless adapter identifier when using more than one at the same time.
+This issue could avoid ArduSim from working adequately sometimes.
+To solve it, you have to fix the adapters identifier editing the file */lib/udev/rules.d/75-persistent-net-generator.rules* and replace the corresponding line with:

         KERNEL!="eth*[0-9]|ath*|wlan*[0-9]|msh*|ra*|sta*|ctc*|lcs*|hsi*", \

-Then, unplug the external adapter and restart the device, turn it on, and when it has fully booted plug in the adapter. /etc/udev/rules.d/70-persistent-net.rules should be created with definitions for persistent rules for wlan0 and wlan1.
+    Then, unplug the external adapter and restart the device, and when it has fully booted plug in the  external adapter. /etc/udev/rules.d/70-persistent-net.rules should be created with definitions for persistent rules for wlan0 and wlan1.
 Now check that the configuration already set in this chapter is applied to the correct wlanX adapter.

 ### ArduSim autostart

 You can start ArduSim with a remote SSH connection from a computer once the multicopter and the Raspberry Pi 3 are turned on, but it is more practical to start ArduSim automatically on the Raspberry startup.
-To do so, we wrote a simple script (*start.sh*)with the following content:
+To do so, we wrote a simple service (*start.service*) with the following content:

-    #!/bin/bash
-    java -jar /home/pi/Desktop/ArduSim.jar 2>&1 | tee -a /home/pi/Desktop/log.txt
+    [Unit]
+    Description=ArduSim
+    After=network-online.target
+    Wants=network-online.target

+    [Service]
+    Type=oneshot
+    RemainAfterExit=true
+    ExecStart=/sbin/ifconfig wlan0
+    ExecStart=/sbin/iwconfig wlan0
+    ExecStart=/usr/lib/jvm/jdk-8-oracle-arm32-vfp-hflt/bin/java -jar /home/pi/Desktop/ArduSim.jar -c false -r true -p "PROTOCOL" -s 2.5
+    WorkingDirectory=/home/pi/Desktop/
+    StandardOutput=syslog
+    StandardError=syslog
+    SyslogIdentifier=ardusim
+    Restart=no
+    User=pi

+    [Install]
+    WantedBy=multi-user.target

-These command allows us to execute the application and, at the same time, shows and stores the standard output in a file.
+This service allows us to execute the application and, at the same time, shows and stores the standard output in a file.
+It waits the network to be configured and runs ArduSim with the protocol *"PROTOCOL"*, and with a maximum speed of 2.5 m/s for the multicopter.
+The first two *ExecStart* commands are optional and could be used for debugging purposes, as it shows the configuration of the WiFi adapter and let's you check if the ad-hoc network is correctly configured at system startup.

-We found an additional problem with the wireless ad-hoc network.
-It seems that the wireless regulatory region is set after the adapter uses this configuration.
-It changes successfully to ad-hoc mode, but it can't change to 5.18 GHz frequency at the same time.
-To solve this issue, we included another line just before the execution of the application, in the same script (*start.sh*):

-    echo sudoerpassword | sudo -S iwconfig wlan1 freq 5.18G

-The script will run each time the Raspberry Pi 3 start, just adding the following line to the end of the file */home/pi/.config/lxsession/LXDE-pi/autostart*:

-    @/usr/bin/lxterminal -e /home/pi/Desktop/inicio.sh
+To store the output of ArduSim to a file, we also need to specify th target file to the system log service.
+Create the file */etc/rsyslog.d/ardusim.conf* with the following content:

+    if $programname == 'ardusim' then /home/pi/Desktop/ArduSim.log
+    if $programname == 'ardusim' then ~

+Each time the service writes something to the stdout or sterr, it will be redirected to the specified file.
+To enable modifications restart the logging service:

+    sudo systemctl restart rsyslog

+Next, copy the service file and test it to be sure that it is working:

+    sudo chmod 644 start.service
+    sudo cp start.service /etc/systemd/system/start.service
+    sudo systemctl daemon-reload
+    sudo systemctl start start.service

+Check the content of the file */home/pi/Desktop/Ardusim.log* to be sure that the service is working fine.
+If the service fails or behaves unexpectedly, stop the service an repeat the previous commands, but the first, until the service works fine.
+Then, use the following command to enable the service on startup:

+    sudo systemctl enable start.service

+Finally, restart the device and check the log file to be sure that ArduSim has started with the system.
+Don't forget to store a mission file with ArduSim if the protocol under test requires it.